ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

   3. Functional Requirements -  4.14 (Verify PIN), 4.7 (Create Category)

 #### 4.3 Edit Income
-  1. Description - User can change the amount of an income that has occurred. - High Priority
+  1. Description - User can change the amount of an income that has occurred - High Priority
   2. Stimulus/Response Sequences - The user will find an instance of the income they would like to edit on the transaction log page and then press and hold on it.
 Doing so will display a popup prompting the user to select "Edit” or "Remove."
 Upon clicking "Edit" the popup menu will change to contain the same fields as the menu in which a user creates a new income.
 The menu will fill each field with the current information of the selected income.
-The text fields will be editable, and upon clicking "save," the application will update the information in the database.
+The text fields will be editable, and upon clicking "Save," the application will update the information in the database.
 The new information will be reflected in all future transactions.
   3. Functional Requirements - 4.14 (Verify PIN), 4.7 (Create Category), 4.1 (Add Income), 4.11 (Open Transaction Log)

 #### 4.4 Edit Expense
-  1. Description - User can change the amount of an expense that has occurred. - High Priority
+  1. Description - User can change the amount of an expense that has occurred - High Priority
   2. Stimulus/Response Sequences - The user will find an instance of the expense they would like to edit on the transaction log page and then press and hold on it.
 Doing so will display a popup prompting the user to select "Edit” or "Remove."
 Upon clicking "Edit" the popup menu will change to contain the same fields as the menu in which a user creates a new expense.
 The menu will fill each field with the current information of the selected expense.
-The text fields will be editable, and upon clicking "save," the application will update the information in the database.
+The text fields will be editable, and upon clicking "Save," the application will update the information in the database.
 The new information will be reflected in all future transactions.
   3. Functional Requirements - 4.14 (Verify PIN), 4.7 (Create Category), 4.2 (Add Expense), 4.11 (Open Transaction Log)

 #### 4.5  Delete Income
-  1. Description - User can delete an income that has occurred. - High Priority
+  1. Description - User can delete an income that has occurred - High Priority
   2. Stimulus/Response Sequences - The user will find an instance of the income they would like to delete on the transaction log page and then press and hold on it.
 Doing so will display a popup prompting the user to select "Edit” or "Remove."
 Upon clicking "Remove" the application will remove the entry from the transaction log, remove the log from the database, and fix any changes that the deleted entry made on the database by updating the balance.
 If the income was recurring, then the income will stop automatically making a new log for that income.
   3. Functional Requirements - 4.14 (Verify PIN), 4.1 (Add Income), 4.11 (Open Transaction Log)

 #### 4.6 Delete Expense
-  1. Description - User can delete an income that has occurred. - High Priority
+  1. Description - User can delete an income that has occurred - High Priority
   2. Stimulus/Response Sequences - The user will find an instance of the income they would like to delete on the transaction log page and then press and hold on it.
 Doing so will display a popup prompting the user to select "Edit” or "Remove."
 Upon clicking "Remove" the application will remove the entry from the transaction log, remove the log from the database, and fix any changes that the deleted entry made on the database by updating the balance.
 If the expense was recurring, then the income will stop automatically making a new log for that expense.
   3. Functional Requirements - 4.14 (Verify PIN), 4.1 (Add Expense), 4.11 (Open Transaction Log)

 #### 4.7 Create Category
-  1. Description - The user must be able to add additional expense categories.
-High Priority
+  1. Description - The user must be able to add additional expense categories - High Priority
   2. Stimulus/Response Sequences - The user will want to add a category.
 To do this, the user will have to be logged in and at the home screen.
-The application will have gas, rent, food, electricity, and miscellaneous categories created by default if this is the first time the user has visited this page.
+The application will have "Gas", "Rent", "Food", "Electricity", and "Miscellaneous" as categories created by default if this is the first time the user has visited this page.
 There is only one category for incomes, which will be included by default and named “Income.”
 Then the user will press the floating action button in the bottom right corner of the screen, asking if they would like to “Create Category”, “Add Income”, or “Add Expense.”
 Upon selecting “Create Category”, the system will prompt them to enter in the name of the new category and the maximum amount of money the user is willing to allocate for this category in a month.
 Once the user is done typing in a name and amount, they will press a submit button.
 If the entry has any blank information, then the system will not update the database and will prompt the user to enter valid information.
 Once valid information is entered, the system will add the category to the database and then update the home screen with the new category.
   3. Functional Requirements - 4.14 (Verify PIN)

 #### 4.8 Edit Category
-  1. Description - The user will need to change the name or amount allocated to a category.
-Medium Priority
+  1. Description - The user will need to change the name or amount allocated to a category - Medium Priority
   2. Stimulus/Response Sequences - In order to change a category, the user must be logged in and at the home screen.
 Holding down on any of the categories, including the default ones, will display a pop up asking the user the to “Edit” or “Remove”.
 Upon choosing edit, the user will be able to edit text fields for the name and the amount allocated to this category for the month.
 Once the user is finished with the changes, they will hit a “Submit Changes” button.
 If the entry has any blank information, then the system will not update the database and will prompt the user to enter valid information.
 Once valid information is entered, the system will update the database and alter the category as specified by the user on the home screen.
   3. Functional Requirements - 4.14 (Verify PIN), 4.7 (Create Category)

 #### 4.9 Delete Category
-  1. Description - The user will need to be able to delete categories from their budget in certain instances.
-Medium Priority
+  1. Description - The user will need to be able to delete categories from their budget in certain instances - Medium Priority
   2. Stimulus/Response Sequences - In order to remove a category, the user must be logged in and at the home screen.
 Holding down on any of the categories will display a pop up asking the user to “Edit” or “Remove”.
 Upon choosing remove, the system will ask the user if they are sure they want to delete this category.
 If the user selects no, they will be returned to the previous screen.
 If the user selects yes, the category will be removed from the home screen and the database.
 All transactions must have a category, so if there are any transactions remaining in the removed category, they will be transferred to the “Miscellaneous” category.
 If the user has deleted the “Miscellaneous” category, it will be recreated.
   3. Functional Requirements - 4.14 (Verify Pin), 4.1(Add Income), 4.2 (Add Expense), 4.8 (Create Category)